It Happened on 5th Avenue: Plot

 Vagrant Aloysius T. McKeever lives in the Fifth Avenue mansion of industrial magnate Michael J. O'Connor, the world's second richest man, whenever O'Connor winters at his Virginia estate.
 McKeever allows ex-G.I.
 Jim Bullock and 18-year-old runaway Trudy (who is actually O'Connor's daughter) to live in the mansion.
 Jim and Trudy fall in love.
-Because of a housing crisis, Jim invites war buddies Whitey, Hank and their families to share the vast mansion until they can find homes of their own.
+Because of a housing crisis, Jim invites war buddies Whitey, Hank, and their families to share the vast mansion until they can find homes of their own.

 When Trudy encounters her father, she tells him that she is in love with Jim and that she has been lying to Jim about her identity because she wants to win his love without her wealth.
 Trudy persuades her father to pretend to be a homeless man named Mike and to move into the house.
 McKeever reluctantly admits Mike but treats him as a servant.
 When Mike becomes angry and wants the squatters vacated, Trudy calls her mother Mary (who divorced O'Connor several years earlier) in Palm Beach for help.
 Mary comes to New York and pretends to be another homeless person to join the squatters.
 Sensing that Mary and Mike have feelings for each other, McKeever nudges them together.
 Mike reconciles with Mary and proposes marriage again, and she accepts.

-Earlier, McKeever had shared with Jim, Whitey and Hank an idea to convert unused postwar Army barracks into housing and had persuaded them to bid for an Army camp on the outskirts of New York City.
+Earlier, McKeever had shared with Jim, Whitey, and Hank an idea to convert unused postwar Army barracks into housing, and had persuaded them to bid for an Army camp on the outskirts of New York City.
 Jim and his friends raise money from many other G.I.s in the same predicament.
 O'Connor also wants the property to build a transportation hub, and a bidding war ensues.
 Attempting to repel his daughter's suitor, who is still unaware of Trudy's real identity, O'Connor arranges to have the construction company reject Jim's conversion plan.
 Instead, they offer Jim a well-paying job in Bolivia but he must remain single.
-Jim rejects the offer, unwilling to abandon his country and fellow veterans.
+Unwilling to abandon Trudy, his country, nor his fellow veterans, Jim rejects the offer.